MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Specify-Rounding-Precision.md

 3. In the **View** menu, choose **Layout**.

-4. In Visual Studio, in the Report.rdlc file, right\-click the text box with the number that you want to round, and then choose **Expression**.
+4. In Visual Studio, in the Report.rdlc file, right-click the text box with the number that you want to round, and then choose **Expression**.

 5. In the **Expression** window, change the expression to the following.